reowst/sdk/FAQ.md

 ## Do you bill on bandwidth usage or on the amount reserved?

-Private networks we work with reserve capacity for each player according to the envelope to ensure the best network quality for your players, so we bill on the amount reserved, not on the amount actually used.
+Private networks we work with reserve capacity for each player according to the envelope to ensure the best network quality for your players, so we bill on the bandwidth envelope reserved for each player, not on the amount actually used.

 ## How can I get access to the Network Next portal